 which is a linear function of ${\bf v}$ ($\bf v$ is the solution to a linearly constrained least squares problem).

 With these three maps defined, hereafter we describe two methods for integrating \eqref{mol-ode} on the manifold ${\cal H}_{\bm r}$.
-Before doing so, let us discretize the temporal domain of interest $[0, T]$ into $N+1$ evenly-spaced\footnote{In order to streamline our presentation, we will develop our theory using evenly-spaced temporal grids.
-However, the same theory can be developed for grids with variable step size.} time instants,
+Before doing so, let us discretize the temporal domain of interest $[0, T]$ into $N+1$ evenly-spaced\footnote{In order to streamline our presentation, we will develop our theory using evenly-spaced temporal grids. { A similar} theory can be developed for grids with variable time step size.} time instants,

 and let

 be a convergent one-step scheme\footnote{As is well known, the scheme \eqref{discrete-time-ode} includes all explicit Runge-Kutta methods \cite{HairerErnst1993SODE}.
 For example, the Heun method (explicit RK2) takes the form \eqref{discrete-time-ode} with